 Solution #3: Natively Comparing the Forecast Errors of Two Forecasts

-The Brightwork Explorer is designed to have two forecasts uploaded along with the sales history so that at every product location combination, the Weighted Monetary Forecast Error can be calculated.
+The Brightwork Explorer is designed to have two forecasts uploaded along with the sales history so that at every product location combination, the Weighted Monetary or Dollarized Forecast Error can be calculated.

 The Brightwork Explorer can save any number of simulated comparisons of forecast errors in the application, which can be brought up at any time and reviewed and discussed.